Q– What annuals can I plant this late?

 Q– How can I extend the Vegetable season?

 A– Cold-tolerant varieties of vegetables and herbs can be grown under row covers, or even longer in a cold frame, until quite late in the season.
-Greens like lettuce are suitable for fall crops.
+Greens like lettuce, kale, spinach, turnip greens and arugula are suitable for fall crops.

 Q– How late must I continue watering?

-A– The gardens still need at least 1” of rainfall per week.
-Water if rainfall is insufficient.
-This is especially true for trees & shrubs newly planted anytime this season, and for all other new plantings.
+A– The gardens still needinsufficient.
+This is especially true for trees & shrubs newly planted anytime t at least 1” of rainfall per week.
+Water if rainfall is his season, and for all other new plantings.
+Continue until the ground freezes.